Infineon/edgeprotecttools/docs/README_CYW20829.md

 ## 2. Define a target
 Run the following command and find the name of your target in the list of supported targets (**cyw20829** or **cyw89829**).

+**IMPORTANT**: Make sure to use the correct device revision by specifying the `--rev` option.
+If the option is not specified, the tool will use the latest revision (`B1`).
 ```bash
 $ edgeprotecttools device-list
 ```